richafnu/Viva/Viva/glint/setup/exit-survey-setup.md

 ### Questions page

-Viva Glint suggests using the 6 core questions populated on the Exit template.
-[View the core questions here](/../../viva/glint/setup/exit).
+Viva Glint suggests using the six core questions populated on the Exit template.
+[View the core questions here](/../../viva/glint/setup/exit.survey).

 [Learn more about Questions setup and editing in Program Summary](/../../viva/glint/setup/questions-setup?branch=pr-en-us-9461)